bshaffer/oauth2-server-php/README.md

 $server->handleTokenRequest(OAuth2_Request::createFromGlobals(), new OAuth2_Response())->send();
 ```

 Congratulatons!
 You have created a **Token Controller**!
 Do you want to see it in action?
-Run the following SQL:
+Run the following SQL to
+create an OAuth Client:

 ```sql
 INSERT INTO oauth_clients (client_id, client_secret, redirect_uri) VALUES ("testclient", "testpass", "http://fake/");